 Foreign investors have experienced difficulties and delays in securing required work visas for their non-Ghanaian employees.
-The process for generating required work permits can be unpredictable and take several months from application to delivery.
-Foreign investors' access to land can also be challenging.
+The process for obtaining required work permits can be unpredictable and take several months from application to delivery.
+Obtaining access to land may also be challenging for foreign investors.
 Non-Ghanaians are only permitted to access land on a long-term leasehold basis, and Ghana's complex land tenure system makes establishing clear title on real estate difficult.